tpoisot/ScientificComputingForTheRestOfUs/content/_index.md

 ~~~

 Throughout the lessons, we have added some asides -- they are ranked in order of
 importance.
+The first are "informations":

+{{% callout information %}}All that should matter in the choice of tools, language, environment, is that it lets you become productive, and solve the problem you want to solve.
+{{% /callout %}}

 "Opinions" are points we would like to raise for the reader's
 consideration, and can be ignored.
 Example:

 {{< callout opinion >}}